Zalman Nelson - Therapist

 Parenting and the Inner Child

-Instead, we can begin to heal our Inner Child and transform our parenting and relationship with our children, by noticing the triggered emotions and overreactions that often come up in our interactions.
-Those feelings, when named and contemplated, will give us clarity about our unmet emotional needs, and we'll start to meet them through that very same validating process of getting to know, hear, understand, and accept the feelings we keep encountering.
-It's like finally feeling heard and understood, welcomed and allowed to feel what we feel.
-That's hugely validating and makes clear our worth, when done regularly and consistently – a daily practice.
+Instead, we can begin to heal our Inner Child and transform our parenting and relationship with our children by noticing the triggered emotions and overreactions that often arise in our interactions.
+When named and contemplated, those feelings will give us clarity about our unmet emotional needs, and we'll start to meet them through the same validating process of getting to know, hear, understand, and accept the feelings we keep encountering.
+It's like finally feeling listened to, understood, welcomed, and allowed to feel what we think.
+That's hugely validating and makes our worth clear when done regularly and consistently – a daily practice.
 Naturally, our relationship with our children changes.

 Unconditional Acceptance

-We can leave them space to be their own person, to feel heard and understood, and to experience the key, crucial item every kid needs from their parents: unconditional acceptance.
-That they are good, as is, all the time, just because they are, and not because of anything they do or did.
-It means that when they make a mistake, we're upset about the words or actions they did, but not that there's anything wrong with them as a person.
-We love them, but we don't like the behavior they did.
+We can leave them space to be their person, to feel heard and understood, and to experience the key, crucial item every kid needs from their parents: unconditional acceptance.
+They are good, as is, all the time, just because they are, and not because of anything they do or do.
+It means that when they make a mistake, they're upset about the words or actions they did, but not that there's anything wrong with them as a person.
+We love them, but we don't like the behavior they do.

 ---

-Join my email list and get great emotional healing content like this right in your inbox.
+Join my email list and get great emotional healing content like this in your inbox.